-Fellows are entitled to a maximum of three weeks paid vacation annually or a proportionate fraction thereof if the appointment period is for less than one year.
+Fellows are entitled to a maximum of four weeks paid vacation annually or a proportionate fraction thereof if the appointment period is for less than one year.

 Educational time off can be requested and obtained up to one week per year, to be used for a variety of purposes (e.g., taking or preparing for an exam).
 For second year residents, the division will cover up to $1,000 of expenses –full payment of expenses for our chief fellows- to attend the annual meeting of the American Academy of Child and Adolescent Psychiatry (AACAP).